AndrusAsumets/breathic.github.io/README.md

 <controller@way.point>
 ***Breathic*** is a fitness-focused Apple Watch app for endurance athletes (and more specifically for those looking to get a better understanding into their breathing) that manages breathing cycles through heart or movement activity.
-It does that by measuring user's heartrate or steps, which is then followed by triggering audible or haptic events indicating when it will be a good time to either breathe in or breathe out again.
+It does that by measuring user's heartrate, which is then followed by triggering audible or haptic events indicating when it will be a good time to either breathe in or breathe out again.
 \
 \
 \